YukunJ/Turtle/README.md

 - ✅ Add performance testing benchmark
 - ✅ Add a Cache layer to reduce server load and increase responsiveness
 - ✅ Enable dynamic CGI request support
-- ✅ Support MacOS build compatability by kqueue
 - ✅ Complete unit testing coverage
 - ✅ Benchmark with other leading libraries
 - [ ] Profile Turtle's main runtime bottleneck
 - [ ] Review suggestions on [reddit](https://www.reddit.com/r/cpp/comments/10vrv4i/seeking_improve_advice_on_my_c_network_library/) are listed on issues to contemplate and experiment
 - ✅ Support asynchronous logging mechanism
-- [ ] Support timing each client connection and kills inactive ones
+- ✅ Support timing each client connection and kills inactive ones
 - ✅ Support Database connection

 We also welcome new feature request.
 We will review them one by one, and priortize its implementation if applicable.
 Or direct pull request is also welcomed.